-- There was then a Muppets sketch that was funny with a bit of a drinking's bad theme to it without being preachy at all.
+- There was then a Muppets sketch that was funny with a bit of a “drinking is bad” theme to it without being preachy at all.

 - Back to the police line-up, this time it is Pryor and three white cops for the suspect to choose from.

-- Pryor then came out and introduced the Albert Brooks short which as Albert sick in bed sticking to his commitment to create content all alone with a camera with remote control zoom, there was a lot of griping about filmmaking which I found fun having worked in the field in the past but didn't really have much as far of a story line but that seems to be an ongoing theme.
+- Pryor then came out and introduced the Albert Brooks short which had Albert sick in bed while sticking to his commitment to create content all alone with a camera with remote control zoom.
+There was a lot of griping about filmmaking which I found fun having worked in the field in the past but didn't really have much as far of a storyline, but that seems to be an ongoing theme.